writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 ------------

 Submit your project using our `Writing Day project form <https://forms.gle/uTkWHV3fesyNQEyk9>`_ or send us a PR with your project info!

-Check out the :doc:`/conf/{{shortcode}}/{{year}}/writing-day-project-faq` to review what information is needed for your project submission as well as ways to maximize your event experience.